MEYERLAND PLAZA

 Inline stores included W.T.
 Grant, Mading's Drugs, Thom McAn Shoes, Palais Royal, a (32,000 square foot) F.W.
 Woolworth and (27,300 square foot) Henke & Pillot supermarket.
 "Henke's," a subsidiary of Cincinnati-based Kroger, was rebranded by Kroger in 1966.

-An existing Penney's at MEYERLAND PLAZA was replaced by a 2-level (194,100 square foot) store.
-This full-line operation was dedicated on January 14, 1971.
-The original store was assumed by a relocated Palais Royal.
-The shopping venue now spanned approximately 663,000 leasable square feet, with a tenant list of fifty stores and services.
+J.C.
+Penney was replaced by a 2-level (194,100 square foot) store.
+This full-line unit was dedicated on January 14, 1971.
+The original space was taken by a relocated Palais Royal.
+With these modifications, the mall spanned around 663,000 leasable square feet, with a tenant list of fifty stores and services.

 Shopping venues in the vicinity of MEYERLAND PLAZA included SHARPSTOWN CENTER (1961) {1.9 miles northwest, in Houston} and WESTWOOD MALL (1975-1998) {4.6 miles southwest, in Houston}.
 Although only 3.3 miles north, the GALLERIA complex (1970) was so upscale that it provided no commercial competition for MEYERLAND PLAZA.

-All of the commercial competition eventually caught up with MEYERLAND PLAZA.
-By the late 1980s, it was in a pronounced state of decline.
+All the rivalry eventually caught up with MEYERLAND PLAZA.
+By the late 1980s, it was in decline.
 The center had gone through five changes of ownership; four of these transactions being conducted between 1984 and 1989.
 A fifth sale closed in August 1993.
 The dilapidated and virtually vacant complex was acquired by a joint venture of Houston's E.D. ("Ed") Wulfe and Boston's Harvard University.
-A comprehensive redevelopment got underway in February 1994.
+A redevelopment got underway in February 1994.

 Portions of the mall structure were demolished, with the remainder being renovated.
 Big box stores were installed in existing store space.
 These included a (60,200 square foot) Bed, Bath & Beyond, (29,900 square foot) Marshalls and (53,800 square foot) Service Merchandise.

-The Venture chain's expansion into the Texas market proved to be short-lived.
-In July 1997, the Lone Star State stores were acquired by Kmart, with the MEYERLAND PLAZA location re-opening, as a Big Kmart, on November 14, 1997.
+The Venture chain's expansion into the Texas market was short-lived.
+In July 1997, Lone Star State stores were acquired by Kmart, with the MEYERLAND PLAZA location re-opening, as a Big Kmart, on November 14, 1997.
+Big Kmart was shuttered in early 2003 and re-opened, as a Target, on July 24, 2005.

 Sources: